-Havering Helps fund extended another year with £3m cash boost
+Havering Household Support Fund extended another year with £3m cash boost (updated 9 August 2023)

-Havering Council has once again committed an extra £3.2 million to support residents with the cost of living crisis until the end of the financial year.
+Havering Council and government have once again committed an extra £3.2 million to support residents with the cost of living crisis until the end of the financial year.

 The extra money will be used to top up the Havering Helps emergency assistance fund, which grants emergency payments of £100 to those in desperate need.